Editorial Review

 Measuring Biological Age: Tracking Peptide Protocol Effects

 Epigenetic Clocks: DNA methylation-based age predictors (Horvath clock, GrimAge, DunedinPACE) are the gold standard for biological age assessment.
-These algorithms analyze methylation patterns at specific CpG sites to produce an age estimate that can differ significantly from chronological age.
-Research protocols measure epigenetic age before and after peptide interventions to quantify true anti-aging effects.
-GrimAge in particular predicts remaining lifespan and health outcomes with high accuracy.
+These algorithms analyze methylation patterns at specific CpG sites.
+They produce an age estimate that can differ greatly from chronological age.

 Inflammatory Markers: hs-CRP, IL-6, and TNF-α levels reflect chronic low-grade inflammation (inflammaging).
 Anti-aging peptides including GHK-Cu and Humanin target these markers directly.
 Reductions in inflammatory markers correlate with reduced biological age and disease risk across multiple aging cohort studies.